yeungon/In-JavaScript-we-trust/README.md

 ```
 - A:  'Harry Potter'
 - B:  'Name of the rose'
-- C:  undefined
+- C:  ReferenceError
-- D:  'function'
+- D:  'null'

 <details><summary><b>Answer</b></summary>
 <p>

 #### Answer: A

-`Object.create` allows us to create an object from another object.
+`Object.create` allows us to create an object which is based on another object.
 If we do not pass the second parameter - `book2` in this case - the `name` property of the object `bookCollection` will be `Name of the rose` inherited from the `book1`.
+It means we can provide additional properties when declaring object with `Object.create`.

 `bookCollection` has its own property `name` and another one inherited from `book1`.
 In this case its own property `name` will show up as it has higher priority.
 That is why we get 'Harry Potter'.